Sabrina loves to write about love, life, and everything in-between in a candid yet humorous approach.

-I think it's a fairly simple concept: when something makes us unhappy, we do our best to change it or eliminate it completely from our lives.
-This goes for jobs, haircuts, clothes, food, movies, music, and pretty much anything else, except relationships.
+When something makes us unhappy, we do our best to change it or eliminate it completely from our lives.
+This goes for jobs, haircuts, clothes, food, movies, music, and pretty much everything—except relationships.
 So many relationships are obviously way past their prime, yet both partners choose to stay for some unclear reasons.
 What are these reasons and can anything really be more important than our time and happiness?

 1. Fear of Being Alone